| | |

 Step 3: Lightly Scuff Surface

 Use extra-fine sandpaper to scuff up the tile.
-I did not do a ton of this, just enough.
+I did not do a ton of this, just enough to give the primer something to stick to.

 hand using sandpaper on glass mosaic tile.